 9.4 computes MAC using f1 or AES function.
 The input parameters include the K, the SQN fresh nonce and the command message.

-10. The UDM sends KAF, AK⊕SQN and MAC to the AIoT function and increases the SQN by one.
+10. The ADM sends KAF, AK⊕SQN and MAC to the AIoT function and increases the SQN by one.

 11. The AIoT function stores the KAF corresponding to the identity and sends the Command request to the Reader, the message includes AK⊕SQN and MAC.